Karen Fujii

 Karen Fujii (藤井 夏恋, Fujii Karen) is a Japanese singer, dancer, model and actress.
-She is a member of J-Pop group Happiness, and a former member E-girls, and ShuuKaRen, and an exclusive model for the magazines JJ and Nicola.
+She is a member of J-pop group Happiness, and a former member E-girls, and ShuuKaRen, and an exclusive model for the magazines JJ and Nicola.
 Karen is represented by LDH.

 Biography

-Karen entered the entertainment industry at a very young age after she was scouted in her hometown, Osaka.
+Fujii entered the entertainment industry at a very young age after she was scouted in her hometown, Osaka.
 While belonging to the office in which she got scouted, she participated in one of Exile's dance competitions and began attending LDH's talent academy EXPG (Exile Professional Gym), studying both dancing and singing.
 Her sister Shuuka also attended EXPG.
 As a junior high school student, she moved from Osaka to Tokyo and started to live in a dormitory.

-Karen is the younger sister of Johnny's West member Ryusei Fujii and former E-girls, Flower and ShuuKaRen member Shuuka Fujii.
-Karen is an aunt of twin boys by her sister Shuuka.
+Fujii is the younger sister of Johnny's West member Ryusei Fujii and former E-girls, Flower and ShuuKaRen member Shuuka Fujii.
+Fujii is an aunt of twin boys by her sister Shuuka.